JamFfm/PHMeasure/README.md

 Maybe the 2.532 has to be adopted to the voltage value you measure with the short circuit between the the small BNC hole and the external part of BNC.

+# Hint

+You can easily change the addon for different analog sensors. there are only some lines to change.

 # Known Problems
-no problems known until now
+- No problems known until now.
+- No stable values.
+They are runnining from small range from min to max.
-wrong spelling
+- Wrong spelling

 # Support